organisciak/dissertation/document/5_design_objective.md

 Particularly, we look to information retrieval uses, to help in findability, filtering, and organization.

 One typology for types of tags was offered for tagged bookmarks by @golder_usage_2006.
-They present seven kinds of bookmarking tags: those for identifying what the item is about (i.e. topical), for identifying what the item is (e.g. blog), for identifying the creator of the item, for qualifying or refining other tags, for labeling subjective characteristics of the content, for establishing a relationship to the tagger (e.g. 'my post'), and for organization.
+They present seven kinds of bookmarking tags: those for identifying what the item is about (i.e., topical), for identifying what the item is (e.g., blog), for identifying the creator of the item, for qualifying or refining other tags, for labeling subjective characteristics of the content, for establishing a relationship to the tagger (e.g., 'my post'), and for organization.

 @sen_tagging_2006 collapse the seven classes from @golder_structure_2007 into three: _factual_ tags conveying objective information, _subjective_ tags conveying opinions, and _personal_ tags that are intended only for the tagger.
 As expected, factual tags were found to be most generally useful, particularly for learning and finding, although personal and subjective tags were useful for self-expression and organizing, respectively.